Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: EXPERIMENTAL SETUP

-\textbf{pefile.} This detector uses seven features extracted from the PE header: DebugSize, ImageVersion, IatRVA, ExportSize, ResourceSize, VirtualSize2, and NumberOfSections, all presented in \cite{p33}.
-Using those features, we trained a Decision Tree classifier to produce the classification.
+\textbf{pefile.} This detector uses seven features extracted from the PE header: DebugSize, ImageVersion, IatRVA, ExportSize, ResourceSize, VirtualSize2, and NumberOfSections, all presented in~\cite{p33}.
+Using those features, we trained a Decision Tree classifier.

-\textbf{byte3g.} This detector uses features extracted from the raw binaries of the PE file \cite{p31}.
-First, it constructs trigrams (3-grams) of bytes.
-Secondly, it computes the trigrams term-frequencies (TF), which are the raw counts of each trigram in the entire file.
-Thirdly, we calculate the document-frequencies (DF), which represent the rarity of a trigram in the entire dataset.
-Lastly, since the amount of features can be substantial (up to $256^3$), we use the top 300 DF-valued features for classification.
+\textbf{byte3g.} This detector uses features extracted from the raw binaries of the PE file~\cite{p31}.
+First, it constructs trigrams of bytes.
+Second, it computes the trigrams' term frequencies (TFs), which are the raw counts of each trigram in the entire file.
+Third, we calculate the document frequencies (DFs), which represent the ubiquity of a trigram in the entire dataset.
+Finally, since the number of features can be substantial (up to $256^3$), we use the top 300 DF-valued features for classification.
 Using the selected features, we trained a Random Forest classifier with 100 trees.

-\textbf{opcode2g.} This detector uses features based on the disassembly of the PE file \cite{p34}.
-First, it disassembles the file and extract the opcode of each instruction.
-Secondly, it generates bigrams (2-grams) representation of the opcodes.
-Thirdly, both the TF and DF values are computed for each bigram.
-Lastly, as done for byte3g, we select the 300 features with the highest DF values.
+\textbf{opcode2g.} This detector uses features based on the disassembly of the PE file~\cite{p34}.
+First, it disassembles the file and extracts the opcode of each instruction.
+Second, it generates bigram representations of the opcodes.
+Third, both the TF and DF values are computed for each bigram.
+Finally, as done for byte3g, we select the 300 bigrams with the highest DF values and use their TF values as features.
 Using the selected features, we trained a Random Forest classifier with 100 trees.

-\textbf{manalyze.} This detector is a based on open-source heuristic scanning tool named Manalyze\footnote{https://github.com/JusticeRage/Manalyze}.
-This detector offers multiple types of static analysis capabilities for PE files, each implemented in a separate ``plugin''.
-In our version we included the following capabilities: packed executables detection, ClamAV and YARA signatures, detection of suspicious import combinations, detection of cryptographic algorithms, and the verification of authenticode signatures.
-Each plugin returns one of three values: \textit{benign}, \textit{possibly malicious}, and \textit{malicious}.
-Since Manalyze does not offer an out-of-the-box method for combining the plugin scores, we trained a Decision Tree classifier with the plugins' scores as features.
+\textbf{manalyze.} This detector is based on Manalyze,\footnote{https://github.com/JusticeRage/Manalyze} an open source heuristic scanning tool used by security products and companies, such as DFN-CERT\footnote{https://www.dfn-cert.de/en.html} and ANY.RUN.\footnote{https://any.run} This detector offers multiple types of static analysis capabilities for PE files, namely plug-ins, which include: packed executable detection, ClamAV and YARA signatures, detection of suspicious import combinations, detection of cryptographic algorithms, and the verification of Authenticode signatures.
+Each plug-in returns one of three values: \textit{benign}, \textit{possibly malicious}, and \textit{malicious}.
+Since Manalyze does not offer an out-of-the-box method for combining the plugin scores, we trained a Decision Tree classifier with the scores of the plug-ins as features.